Jessie James Decker: Early life

 Decker was born Jessica Rose James on April 12, 1988, in Vicenza, in the Italian region of Veneto on an American military base to her mother, Karen Johnson and father Robert James.
 Her stepfather, Steve Parker, who Karen married in the early 2000s, served in the U.S. Air Force.
 As a result, she lived in Iowa, Kentucky, Texas, Louisiana, and Georgia.
-She graduated from Warner Robins High School in 2007.
-Decker has two younger siblings, Sydney Rae Bass (born 1991) and John James (born 1994), two step siblings, Ashley and Alex Parker (from Steve's first marriage) and two siblings-in-law, Anthony Bass and Alison James (formerly Green).
+She graduated from Warner Robins High School in Warner Robins, GA in 2007.
+Decker has two younger siblings, Sydney Rae Bass (born 1991) and John James (born 1994), two stepsiblings, Ashley and Alex Parker (from Steve's first marriage) and two siblings-in-law, Anthony Bass and Alison James (formerly Green).

 Decker began singing when she was two.
 She won her first talent contest in Baker, Louisiana, at age nine, singing "I Want to Be a Cowboy's Sweetheart".
 By then, she had already been writing songs on a plastic guitar and had performed at SeaWorld and in Warner Robins, Georgia in 2000.
 At age fifteen, she made weekly trips to Nashville to hone her songwriting skills.